About the Awards

 Founder of the Last Ocean ProjectAbout John

 The Ocean Photography Awards™consists of just six categories and the overall winner, the Ocean Photographer of the Year™.
 The categories are broad in their focus and open to a little personal interpretation.
 This is to make the Awards as inclusive as possible and to ensure the bravest and boldest photographers out there aren’t dissuaded from entering because their images don’t fit prescriptive categories.
 Underwater, topside, on the coast or out to sea, if you feel your ocean image has the chance to connect emotionally with the judges, they’d love to see it.
-The deadline for this year’s submissions passed on August 31, 2020.
+The deadline for this year’s submissions is July 31, 2021.

 Awarded to the photographer who most powerfully communicates any of the many perils facing the ocean today, or stories of hope and recovery.
 This could focus on a particular species, a wider ecosystem or human endeavour in finding solutions to the problems we face.
 What does ocean conservation mean to you?
 And how have you effectively captured that through imagery?